harness/ff-javascript-client-sdk/README.md

 ## Streaming and Polling Mode

 By default, Harness Feature Flags SDK has streaming enabled and polling disabled.
-Both modes can be toggled according to your preference using the SDK's configurations.
+Both modes can be toggled according to your preference using the SDK's configuration.

 ### Streaming Mode
 Streaming mode establishes a continuous connection between your application and Harness' servers.
 This allows for real-time updates on feature flags without requiring periodic checks.
 If an error occurs while streaming and `pollingEnabled` is set to `true`, the SDK will automatically fall back to polling mode until streaming can be reestablished.
 If `pollingEnabled` is `false`, streaming will attempt to reconnect without falling back to polling.